NC State Extension Publications

 Skip to Description and Biology

 The butternut woollyworm, Eriocampa juglandis, is actually a sawfly caterpillar (sawfly caterpillars have ten pairs of legs — a pair of legs on every segment — whereas moth and butterfly caterpillars have eight or fewer pairs of legs).
 Fully grown butternut woollyworm caterpillars are green with blackish spots and a black head.
 However, the caterpillars are covered with a thick, fluffy secretion that makes them look like nothing ever seen before!
 They feed in groups, which also contributes to their visual impact.
 When mature in mid July, the caterpillars crawl to the soil and spin a cocoon that incorporates soil particles.
 The rest of the summer, winter, and spring is spent as a prepupae inside the cocoon.
-The April prepupae molt into pupae that soon develops into dark flylike insects about 7/16 inch long (males are smaller) that emerge from the cocoon to mate.
+In April, prepupae molt into pupae that soon develop into dark flylike insects about 7/16 inch long (males are smaller) that emerge from the cocoon to mate.
 These sawflies have black bodies with white legs.
 The wings are held flat over the back when at rest.
 Females lay their very small, creamy-white eggs inside living leaves using their sawlike ovipositors (hence the name sawfly) to cut small slits into the midribs on the upper surface of leaflets in which to deposit her eggs.
 Eggs hatch in about a week in mid May and tiny butternut woollyworms begin to feed on the underside of the leaves.
 At first, the small caterpillars chew small holes between veins, but as they grow to 7/8 inch long, they consume entire leaflets leaving behind only the larger veins and midrib.
 The butternut woollyworm has only one generation of caterpillars each year.

 butternut woollyworm